Women Who Love Psychopaths (2008) looks into the pathological relationship patterns between women and psychopaths.

 “I would have to measure his penis regularly with a tape measure and tell him how nice it was to know I was sleeping with a man so well equipped and that his penis was attractive.”

-Psychopaths are often deviant in a way which is not sexually attractive.
-Among the craziest stories, a psychopath spit on the woman while having sex, while another defecated on her because he came too soon (!).
+Psychopaths are often deviant in a way that is not sexually attractive.
+Among the craziest stories, a psychopath spits on the woman while having sex, while another defecated on her because he came too soon (!!!).

 Some other times, psychopaths’ hyper-sexuality means it’s also channeled in ways which are disgusting to most normal people, for example to children -including their own children-.